jedisct1/libsodium-doc/password_hashing/default_phf.md

 * the automatically generated salt used for the previous computation
 * the other parameters required to verify the password, including the algorithm identifier, its version, `opslimit` and `memlimit`.

-`out` must be a dedicated storage aread, large enough to hold `crypto_pwhash_STRBYTES` bytes, but the actual output string may be shorter.
+`out` must be a dedicated storage area, large enough to hold `crypto_pwhash_STRBYTES` bytes, but the actual output string may be shorter.

 The output string is zero-terminated, includes only ASCII characters and can be safely stored into SQL databases and other data stores.
 No extra information has to be stored in order to verify the password.